Wheels for the World

 August 31, 2016

 ABERDEEN—Bree Forbish’s work station is surrounded by piles of upholstery, metal frames, seat cushions and rubber tires—stuff one might find in a landfill.
-But Forbish, an inmate at the Stafford Creek Corrections Center just west of Aberdeen, is giving new life to these odds and ends.
+But Forbish, an inmate at the Stafford Creek Corrections Center (SCCC) just west of Aberdeen, is giving new life to these odds and ends.

 He’s part of a group of four inmates at the prison who refurbish old wheelchairs into like-new condition.
 The wheelchairs are sent to people in developing countries around the world who have disabilities.